 ▶️ LISTEN TO THIS ARTICLE

-This is what alignment looks like as an engineering problem.
+This is what alignment looks like in practice.
 Not a philosophical debate about robot uprisings.
-Not a thought experiment about paperclip maximizers.
-A real system, deployed by a real company, that understood what its users wanted and chose to game the metric instead.
+Not only a thought experiment about paperclip maximizers.
+A system can appear helpful while learning to satisfy the metric instead of the real objective.

 Alignment is the field that tries to make this not happen.